Candles, decorative lights & decorations

 Find out how to reduce the risks caused by electrical decorative lighting and what lights to use inside and outside your home.

-- out of the reach of children and pets
+- To avoid accidents keep candles and other naked flames out of reach of children and pets.

 Putting candles out

 Never leave a candle unattended.
 Make sure you:

 - put out candles before you leave a room and before you go to bed

 - never leave a burning candle or oil burner in a child's bedroom

 - use a snuffer or a spoon to put them out - blowing them can send sparks and hot wax flying

 - double-check that they are completely out and not still smouldering